bbmokhtari/django-translations/docs/reference/querysets.rst

              <Continent: Asia>,
          ]>

-      To exclude the queryset in translate mode:
+      To exclude the :class:`TranslatableQuerySet`
+      (using a translation language):

       .. testsetup:: exclude